PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 Manage Nuget packages on `TestClient` project.
 There install the following three packages:

-- `Marvin.ClientFramework.Kernel`
+- `Moryx.ClientFramework.Kernel`
-- `Marvin.ClientFramework.Configurator`
+- `Moryx.ClientFramework.Configurator`
-- `Marvin.ClientFramework.PhoenixShell`
+- `Moryx.ClientFramework.PhoenixShell`

 You need only these three packages.
 All neccessary dependancies are installed automatically.